csod-oss/react-props-to-docs-ts/README.md

+# react-props-to-docs-ts
-# npm install @csod-oss/react-props-to-docs-ts --save-dev
+`npm install @csod-oss/react-props-to-docs-ts --save-dev`

 Parse out documentation from the typescript interface that defines a React component's props.